About Future Voices

-We’re an organisation established last year to ensure that all young people – no matter their background – are able to access good quality, meaningful work.
+We’re an organisation established in 2019 to ensure that all young people – no matter their background – are able to access good quality, meaningful work.
 We exist to breakdown the barriers that many young people in difficult circumstances experience when trying to find a good job that’s right for them.

 As an organisation we are working hard to:

-- understand and inform others of what works to help young people into good jobs,
+- identify and inform others of what works to help young people into good jobs,

 - invest in good practice and fund the programmes helping those young people facing barriers,

-- initiate new ways of working and achieve lasting change
+- ignite new ways of working and achieve lasting change

 “Many young people experience multiple deprivation factors such as being excluded, lacking qualifications, or not having a clear path after school, growing up in care, caring responsibilities, having a criminal record, homelessness, disability or long-term health conditions.
 There are also barriers which marginalised groups such as ethnic minorities have to contend with like disparities due to discrimination and implicit bias.” – Nyasha